France’s virus pass now required in restaurants, trains

-The special pass is issued to people who are vaccinated against COVID-19, who have proof of recent recovery from the virus or who have a recent negative test.
+The special pass is issued to people who are vaccinated against COVID-19, or have proof of a recent recovery from the virus or who have a recent negative test.
+The measure also applies to tourists visiting the country.

 In hospitals, visitors and patients who have appointments are required to have the pass.
 Exceptions are made for people needing urgent care at the emergency ward.

-The pass is now required on high-speed, intercity and night trains carrying over 400,000 passengers per day, Transports Ministry Jean-Baptiste Djebbari said Monday.
-It is also required on long-distance travels by plane and bus.
+The pass is now required on high-speed, intercity and night trains, which carry over 400,000 passengers per day in France, Transport Ministry chief Jean-Baptiste Djebbari said Monday.
+It is also required on long-distance travels by plane or bus.

 “We’re going to enforce massive controls,” Djebbari said.